Digitalization seems to be ushering in a new era in all segments of the shipping industry, including payment in cryptocurrency.

 According to Varvarenko, bitcoin, a decentralized digital currency, the value of which stands at around USD 10,000, will facilitate how the company does business.

-This, in particular, relates to the countries affected by sanctions such as Pakistan, Russia, Yemen, and Qatar and clients with restricted access to bank financing.
+This, in particular, relates to the countries affected by trading restrictions such as Pakistan, Russia and Qatar as well as clients with restricted access to bank financing.
 Furthermore, the cryptocurrency allows for faster transactions as it requires less paperwork when compared to doing business with commercial banks.

 Even though the deal is still in its initial stage, the move points to the ever greater popularity of bitcoin across the board.